bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

-# Ideas for data storytelling - How likely are you to die?
+# Idea 1 for data storytelling - How likely are you to die?

 ## Seven templates